1ccs-todd/truenas-media-setup/README.md

 Using your favorite editor edit /mnt/tank1/apps/transmission/config/transmission-home/settings.json and find the lines prefixed with rpc-whitelist.
 You have 2 options disabling the whitelist or adding your IP to the whitelist.

-To disable the whitelist change the following lines:
+A) To disable the whitelist change the following lines:
 '''
 "rpc-whitelist-enabled": true,
 '''